 - Ivory Soap rates a 3 on the EWG scale and contains artificial fragrance.

-- Scent Boosters such as Gain Fireworks and Downy Unstopables rate a D or F on the EWG scale and and contain artificial fragrance, dye, and petroleum products.
-These products contain oily polymers that coat laundry in wet and dry environments, trapping dirt and bacteria that makes fabric dirtier over time.
+- Scent Boosters such as Gain Fireworks and Downy Unstopables rate a D or F on the EWG scale and contain artificial fragrance, dye, and petroleum products.
+These products contain oily polymers that coat laundry trapping dirt and bacteria.

-Check all laundry detergent ingredients on the Environmental Working Group’s database to keep the laundry detergent all-natural.
+Note: Check all laundry detergent ingredients on the Environmental Working Group database to keep the laundry detergent all-natural.

 Does homemade laundry detergent get your laundry white?

-Commercial detergents get laundry brilliant white by adding a coating of harmful chemicals to clothes that make them appear bright white (normal clean laundry appears yellowish to the naked eye).
-These substances don’t get your clothes any cleaner, but trick your eyes so that they seem whiter and brighter.
+Commercial detergents make laundry look brilliant white by adding a coating to the fabric that makes it appear bright white.
+These substances don’t make your clothes any cleaner, but they trick your eyes into seeing them as whiter and brighter.

 The two most common types of whiteners are bluing and fluorescing.

-- Bluing is what your great grandma used to make white appear whiter, it is fine blue iron powder suspended in water.
-The bluing counteracts the natural yellow in items (just like blue shampoo is sold for platinum blond or white hair) and eventually wears off.
-(The data is still out on the safety of bluing.)
+- Bluing is a fine blue iron powder suspended in water (that your great-grandma may have used to make white appear whiter).
+The bluing counteracts the natural yellow in items, just like blue shampoo used to brighten platinum blond or white hair.
+It eventually wears off.

-- Optical brighteners (OBAs) absorb yellowish light and re-emit it in the blue region making whites seem really bright.
-They can cause skin irritation and are dangerous to the environment.
+- Optical brighteners (OBAs) absorb yellowish light and re-emit it in the blue region, making whites appear very bright.
+They can cause skin irritation and harm the environment.
 (OBAs are widely considered unsafe.)

-- Use the correct water temperature – Fabrics get cleaner in warm wash water that has had detergent dissolved in it.
-Fill your washer with water, add the detergent to dissolve, then add laundry.
+- Use the correct water temperature – Fabrics get cleaner in warm or hot water that has detergent fully dissolved in it.
+Fill your washer with water, add the detergent to dissolve, then add a load of laundry.

 - Allow laundry to agitate – Friction in the washing machine gets clothes clean.
 Allow laundry to freely move and they will get cleaner, don't over fill or stuff your washer.

-- Give the cleaning agent enough time to work – Pretreat tough stains to give the cleaners extra cleaning time or soak tough loads instead of piling on extra detergent.
+- Give the cleaning agent enough time to work.
+Pretreat tough stains to give the cleaners extra time, or soak tough loads instead of piling on extra detergent.

-You can also naturally white laundry by soaking clothes in lemon juice and water, hanging them out to line dry in the sun, using a solution of hydrogen peroxide and water, or using a non-chlorine oxygen based bleaches.
+You can also naturally whiten laundry by: using oxygen bleach, hanging to line-dry in the sun, soaking in a solution of hydrogen peroxide and water, or soaking in lemon juice and water.

 Does homemade laundry detergent make clothes smell clean?